chas-academy/u04-todo-app-axelra82/README.md

 **Manual installation**

-If for whatever reason the configuration setup doesn't work, or you prefer to configure the app manually you will need to:
+If for whatever reason the installer doesn't work, or you prefer to configure the app manually you will need to:

 - Install database using SQL in [create.sql](/backend/API/Endpoint/Configure/create.sql)
-- Make sure database settings are correct in [.env](/.env)
-- Set "configured" to `true` in [configured.json](/public/configured.json)
+- Make sure database settings are correct in [configured.json](/public/configured.json) and change "configured" to `true` (boolean)

 ## Assignment - u04 TO-DO-APP

 Requirement highlights:

-- **Frontend:** Any (React)
+- **Frontend:** Any (React used)
 - **Backend:** CRUD API using PHP & MySQL
 - **Extra:** Abillity to create user(s) that can create list(s) with task(s) in relational database